-Choose flattering colours that make you look alive and avoid any colours which wash you out or make your skin look pasty.
+Choose flattering colours that make you look alive and avoid any colours that will wash you out.

-Try to coordinate as a couple but don’t get too caught up on looking like you both just walked of a page of a department store catalogue.
+Try to coordinate as a couple but don’t get too caught up on looking like you both just walked off a page of a department store catalogue.

 Avoid All Writing

-Unless it’s your favourite outfit, your both huge Raptors fans or there’s an inside joke about you shirt that you both agree should be documented, leave the logos in your closet.
+Unless it’s your favourite outfit, you’re both huge Raptors fans or there’s an inside joke about your shirt that you both agree should be documented, leave the logos in your closet.

 Whether you’re going more formal or casual, solid colours are preferred.
 A bit of patterns can be flattering but try to avoid excessive plaids, florals (including your favourite Hawaiian shirt), and head-to-toe black or white clothing.

 Accessorize and pay attention to the details.
 Shoes are a very important part of your shoot which need to coordinate well with your entire outfit.
 Unless there is a good reason for them, leave your runners for the gym.
-Think simple jewelry, belts, scarfs, possibly hats but do not go overboard to the point of distracting away from you, your fiancé and from your engagement ring which of course I suggest your bring with you.
+Think simple jewelry, belts, scarves, and possibly hats but do not go overboard to the point of distracting away from yourself, your fiancé and your engagement ring which of course I suggest you bring with you.